Wilfred/visit-file-mode/README.md

 # visit-file-mode

-visit-file-mode is a minor mode that allows you to jump to a file based on a path, line and column.
+visit-file-mode is an Emacs minor mode that allows you to jump to a file based on a path, line and column.

 For example, given a buffer containing an OCaml stack trace: